DevBlocky/nearest-postal/README.md

 1. In the script, enabled the local variable `dev` near the bottom
 2. Restart the script into game
 3. Teleport to the first postal code in numerical order
-4. Type `setnext [postalCode]` where postalCode is the postal that you are at
+4. Type `/setnext [postalCode]` where postalCode is the postal that you are at
-5. Type `next` to insert it
+5. Type `/next` to insert it
 6. Teleport to the next postal code in numerical order
-7. Type `next` to insert it
+7. Type `/next` to insert it
 8. Repeat from step 6 on

+If you make a mistake, you can either remove a specific postal using `/remove [postalCode]` or remove the last postal inserted with `/rl` (this will decrease the next value also)

-When done with that, you can print all of the postals you just inserted into console with the `json` command
+When done with that, you can print all of the postals you just inserted into console with the `/json` command and then copy it from your `CitizenFX.log` file

 ## Discord
 Join my [discord](https://discord.gg/ZcTayce) for support and more scripts